 The building features fixed and temporary exhibitions focusing on landscape, culture and heritage, as well as several learning and event spaces which will help to transform how people engage with nature and the great outdoors of Northumberland and the wider region.
 The Sill also houses a world-class Youth Hostel, a rural business hub to support rural enterprises, as well as a café and shop packed with local produce, arts and crafts.

-Patrick Parsons have been working on the project for the last four years, providing structural, civil and geoenvironmental engineering services.
+Patrick Parsons have been working on the National Landscape Discovery Centre for the last four years, providing structural, civil and geo-environmental engineering services.

 The 2,900 m2 building works with the natural contours of the site and is partially embedded in the landscape to minimize its impact on the scenery.
 The complex geometry of the building incorporates a sloping fully accessible grassland roof – the only one of its kind in the world – with a viewing platform providing views over the site.